Dice: Common variations

 Dice are often sold in sets, matching in color, of six different shapes.
 Five of the dice are shaped like the Platonic solids, whose faces are regular polygons.
 Aside from the cube, the other four Platonic solids have 4, 8, 12, and 20 faces, allowing for those number ranges to be generated.
 The only other common non-cubical die is the 10-sided die, a pentagonal trapezohedron die, whose faces are ten kites, each with two different edge lengths, three different angles, and two different kinds of vertices.
-Such sets frequently include a second 10-sided die either of contrasting color or numbered by tens, allowing the pair of 10-sided dice to be combined to generate numbers between 1 and 100.

-Using these dice in various ways, games can closely approximate a variety of probability distributions.
-For instance, 10-sided dice can be rolled in pairs to produce a uniform distribution of random percentages, and summing the values of multiple dice will produce approximations to normal distributions.

 Unlike other common dice, a four-sided (tetrahedral) die does not have a side that faces upward when it is at rest on a surface, so it must be read in a different way.
 On some four-sided dice, each face features multiple numbers, with the same number printed near each vertex on all sides.
 In this case, the number around the vertex pointing up is used.
-Alternatively, the numbers on a tetrahedral die can be placed at the middles of the edges, in which case the numbers around the base are used.
+Alternatively, the numbers on a tetrahedral die can be placed at the middle of the edges, in which case the numbers around the base are used.

 Normally, the faces on a die will be placed so opposite faces will add up to one more than the number of faces.
-(This is not possible with 4-sided dice and dice with an odd-number of faces.)
+(This is not possible with 4-sided dice and dice with an odd number of faces.)
 Some dice, such as those with 10 sides, are usually numbered sequentially beginning with 0, in which case the opposite faces will add to one less than the number of faces.